Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 4. Provider Dashboard

-• Clear Data View: Show patient data in charts and graphs so providers can track progress.
+• Show patient data in charts & graphs

 1. Conduct Thorough User Research